andyjack/R7800-setup/README.md

     * NDP-Proxy

 After saving these changes, the R7800 is now on a different IP and network.
+However as of the 18.06 version it will try to confirm the changes after waiting 30 seconds in the browser.
+This will fail since the UI is listening on the new IP, so it will revert to the old IP and display a message to retry the changes.
+Use the "Apply Unchecked config" option to re-do the changes so they don't revert.

-You'll need to reconfigure your laptop's network to be able to connect to the R7800.
+When the interface IP is updated, you'll need to reconfigure your laptop's network to be able to connect to the R7800.

-The Dumb AP document specifies that you have to disable multicast snooping, but in the 17.01.4 firmware out-of-the-box already has this set to `0`.
+The Dumb AP document specifies that you have to disable multicast snooping, but in the 18.06.1 firmware out-of-the-box already has this set to `0`.

 ```
 root@LEDE:~# cat /sys/devices/virtual/net/br-lan/bridge/multicast_snooping
 0
 ```

-### Firewall
+### Firewall and dnsmasq

-Disable the firewall so it doesn't run.
+Disable these services so they don't run.

 1. "System -> Startup"
+1. For each of `firewall` and `dnsmasq` in the listing:
-1. Click the "Enabled" button so it shows "Disabled".
+  * Click the "Enabled" button so it shows "Disabled"
+  * Click the "Stop" button to stop the running instance of the service
-1. Click "Submit" at the bottom of the page.
+  * Click "Submit" at the bottom of the page

 ### Wireless setup